Toyota expects profit rebound, shrugs off pandemic slump and chip shortage

 Its forecast of 2.50 trillion yen for the year that began on April 1, however, was lower than the 2.65 trillion yen average profit forecast from 24 analysts compiled by Refinitiv.

-Japan's second-biggest automaker Honda (7267.T), which is due to report annual results on Friday, said in February it expects a 520 billion yen profit for the year that ended in March.
+Japan’s second-biggest automaker Honda, which is due to report annual results on Friday, said in February it expects a 520 billion yen profit for the year that ended in March.

 ($1 = 108.8500 yen)